कोल्हटकर, भास्कर राम[1, 2, 3, 4, 5, 6]

 Later conflicts

-There were a total of five invasions between 1742 and 1751.[10]
-According to the 18th-century Bengali text Maharashtra Purana written by Gangaram, the Hindu Maratha warriors invaded and occupied western Bengal up to the Hooghly River.[11]
+There were a total of five invasions between 1742 and 1751.[7]
+The continuous conflict took a heavy toll on the population of Bengal.[8]
 During that period of invasion by the Marathas, warriors called as "Bargis", perpetrated atrocities against the local population of Bengalis and Biharis.
-As reported in Burdwan Kingdom's and European sources, the Bargis are said to have plundered villages.[10]
-Jan Kersseboom, chief of the Dutch East India Company factory in Bengal, estimated that perhaps 400,000 civilians in Western Bengal and Bihar died in the overall conflict.
-However, this claim has been widely disputed.[12][9]
-Contemporary accounts of the invasions report mass gang rape against women,[13][14][15][16] and mutilation of victims by the Marathas which included cutting off their hands and noses.[17]
-Many of the Bengalis in western Bengal also fled to take shelter in East Bengal, fearing for their lives in the wake of the Maratha attacks.[18]Zamindars outside the affected districts and also from the districts that involved this conflict were affected by the Maratha raids.[19]
+As reported in Burdwan Estate and European sources, the Bargis are said to have plundered villages.[7]
+Jan Kersseboom, chief of the Dutch East India Company factory in Bengal, estimated that perhaps 4,00,000 civilians in Western Bengal and Bihar died in the overall conflict.[9][8]
+Contemporary accounts of the invasions report mass gang rape against women,[10][11][12][13] and mutilation of victims by the Marathas which included cutting off their hands and noses.[14]
+Many of the Bengalis in western Bengal also fled to take shelter in Eastern Bengal, fearing for their lives in the wake of the Maratha attacks.[15]Zamindars outside the affected districts and also from the districts that involved this conflict were affected by the Maratha raids.[16]

 They shouted over and over again, 'Give us money', and when they got no money they filled peoples' nostrils with water, and some they seized and drowned in tanks, and many died of suffocation.
 In this way they did all manner of foul and evil deeds.
 When they demanded money and it was not given to them, they would put the man to death.
 Those who had money gave it, those who had none were killed.